Shaders

 - If the

-covered area of the primitive, the position can be forced to vary between
+covered area of the primitive, using it may cause the position to differ

 Derivatives calculated based on these differing locations can produce